Plausible vs Fathom: Which Privacy-First Analytics Tool Is Better?

 Final Verdict

-- Choose Plausible if open source, EU data hosting, or self-hosting matters to you.
-It's also the cheaper option for very small sites.
+If open source, EU data hosting, or self-hosting matters to you.
+It's also the cheaper option for very small sites and gives you full transparency via its AGPL-licensed codebase.

-- Choose Fathom if you want the simplest possible dashboard, ad-blocker bypass, uptime monitoring, and generous base-tier pageview allowances.
+If you want the simplest possible dashboard, ad-blocker bypass, uptime monitoring, and generous base-tier pageview allowances.
+Fathom's polished UX is hard to beat for non-technical users.

-- Choose Copper Analytics if you want a free tier, AI crawler tracking, and Core Web Vitals monitoring bundled into one privacy-first tool.
+If you want a free tier, AI crawler tracking, and Core Web Vitals monitoring bundled into one privacy-first tool.
+The free plan makes it easy to try without commitment.

 The privacy-first analytics space is thriving precisely because all of these tools exist.
 Whichever you choose, you're making a better decision than sticking with cookie-heavy, consent-banner-riddled legacy analytics.
 Your visitors — and your page speed — will thank you.